Internal UnivRS Deadline for International Funding Applications

 Learn more about this program here.

-Application Deadline: November 18, 2024 to submit via UnivRS and inform the USask International Office at international.office@usask.ca
+Application Deadline: 14 November 2025 at 11:59 pm (PST) to submit via UnivRS and inform the USask International Office at international.office@usask.ca

 Horizon Europe